Bresiu/CodeChallenge/README.md

   * Detail view: post with title, body and related albums and photos
 - Implement sticky headers for album titles
 - Use lazy loading with cache for images
+- Add search view to search for posts title, content or username and email

 Based on
 * Architecture components